Lea, Wiltshire: Others

 Calvinistic Methodists built Zion chapel in Lea village c.1808, which was rebuilt in 1861.
 It was later used by Congregationalists and then Baptists, who continue to use it in 2018.

 Primitive Methodists built Jubilee Chapel at Garsdon Heath, northeast of Garsdon village, in 1860.
 The building remained in use until the late 20th century or early 21st, but by 2012 had become a private house.

 Primitive Methodists also built a chapel at Cleverton in 1874, replacing an earlier chapel.
 The building was still in use in 2018.

 Facilities

 Lea & Garsdon CE Primary School serves Lea, Cleverton, Garsdon and Charlton.
 The village has a public house, the Rose and Crown, and a village hall.
 Other facilities in the village include a tennis court, a table tennis table, a former telephone box converted to a library and a children's play area.

 Lea had a cricket team between 2002 and 2009: the "Lea Lackadasicals".
 They played around ten friendly matches a year, normally on a Sunday afternoon.

+Local government

+Lea and Cleverton is a civil parish with an elected parish council, which styles itself as Lea, Garsdon and Cleverton Parish Council.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for most local government functions.